Does your road maintenance plan still fit?

 Do you want to save money?

 Keep your roads in good repair for less money.
 Your roads cost millions of dollars to build.
 Make sure they last.
-For every year that you extend the life of one of your roads, you’ll save millions of dollars.
+Every year you extend the life of one of your roads, you’ll save millions of dollars.
 Repair potholes once – don’t make temporary repairs that must be re-done.
 Repair potholes while they are small and prevent damage to the vehicles travelling on your roads.

 Would you like to save lives?